joao-garcia404/joao-garcia404/README.md

 ### Somethings about me 👦

-- 📘 I’m currently studying ReactJS, React Native and Node at Rocketseat's GoStack bootcamp 🚀🚀🚀
+- 📘 I’m currently studying ReactJS, React Native and NodeJS 🚀🚀🚀
 - 🔎 I’m looking for a first job experience in my city 🌆
-- ✔ I like to help others
+- ✔ I like to help others dev's
-- 💎I'm always learning something
+- 💎 I'm always learning something
 - ❤ Coding is my passion
 - ⚡ Fun fact: I love dogs 🐶